Power BI Alternative: Which Is the Right Tool for Your BI Needs?

 Data modeling

-Both alternatives, GoodData and Power BI, employ logical data models (LDMs).
-GoodData uses the LDM Modeler and SQL adjustments via Last Mile ETL, without impacting the data warehouse.
+Both GoodData and Power BI employ logical data models (LDMs).
+GoodData offers an LDM with a no-code interface and optional SQL editor (aka Last Mile ETL) for additional LDM adjustments, without impacting the data warehouse.
+It supports federating multiple data sources into one within a single workspace.
 Power BI uses Power Query for data model changes, including filtering, merging, and aggregating data, but it has a steeper learning curve.

 Semantic layer

-• GoodData offers a flexible and scalable semantic layer that supports complex integrations and unified governance.
+• GoodData provides a consistent and governed foundation for analytics by defining business concepts in a centralized, reusable model.
 This layer is ideal for advanced data management across various tools and platforms.
 It is central to GoodData's Headless BI architecture and enables easy integration with front-end tools through APIs.
+It also powers GoodData’s AI assistant to generate accurate and explainable insights, interpreting user questions via predefined business terms and relationships from the semantic layer, rather than generating queries from scratch.

 • Power BI emphasizes an integrated approach with user-friendly tools for business users.
 This facilitates the easy creation and sharing of consistent data models within the Microsoft ecosystem.